mkvlrn/arch-devcontainer/readme.md

 ## what is this

-a devcontainer setup using arch linux as base image, with optional features for different development stacks (node, go, python)
+a devcontainer setup using arch linux as base image, with optional features for different development stacks (node, go, python, dotnet)

 ## requirements